Forest-Economics-Goettingen/optimLanduse/README.md

 also equals the multifunctional portfolio.
 Therefore, this socio-economic portfolio also does not perfectly reflect the currently observed land-cover composition.
-This means that further indicators appear to be relevant for the actual farmers’ decisions.
+This means that further indicators appear to be relevant for the actual farmer’s decisions.

 ### 4.2.2 Ecological